NotEvenIndian/CSLapse/README.md

 6. Wait until the process finishes.

 The program will create an mp4 file in the same folder where your source files are located.
-The program may take up to an hour to finish, depending on your hardware, settings and the amount of your files.
+The program may take long to finish, depending on your hardware, settings and the amount of your files.
 It is recommedned to compress the final video with an external software like [freeconvert.com](https://www.freeconvert.com/video-compressor).

 # Building from source